 Medical procedures and surgery can restore blood flow to the heart and the rest of the body, repair heart damage, and help keep a patient alive while he or she recovers from shock.

 Surgery also can improve the chances of long-term survival.
-Surgery done within 6 hours of the onset of shock symptoms has the greatest chance of improving survival.
+Surgery done within

 The types of procedures and surgery used to treat underlying causes of cardiogenic shock include:

 Clinical trials are research studies that explore whether a medical strategy, treatment, or device is safe and effective for humans.

 Gary H. Gibbons

 Researcher Brings Medicine One Step Closer to Widely Available Cure for Sickle Cell Disease

 The NHLBI updates Health Topics articles on a biennial cycle based on a thorough review of research findings and new literature.
 The articles also are updated as needed if important new research is published.
 The date on each Health Topics article reflects when the content was originally posted or last revised.